BND Hamburger Icon

 What is a profit margin?

-Profit margin is the measure of your business’s profitability.
-It is expressed as a percentage and measures how much of every dollar in sales or services that your company keeps from its earnings.
+Profit margin measures your business’s profitability.
+It is expressed as a percentage and tells you how much of every dollar in sales or services your company keeps from its earnings.
 Profit margin represents the company’s net income when it’s divided by the net sales or revenue.
-Net income – or net profit – is determined by subtracting the company’s expenses from its total revenue.
-[Related content: What Is EBITDA?]
+Net income — or net profit — is determined by subtracting the company’s expenses from its total revenue.

-What are the different types of profit margin?
+What are the different types of profit margins?

 Gross profit margin

-Gross profit margin is the simplest profit margin to calculate.
-To understand how much of your revenue you have left, use calculations for operating profit margin and net profit margin.
-The gross profit margin is your overall gross revenue minus the cost of goods.
+This is the simplest profit margin to calculate.
+Your gross profit margin is your overall gross revenue minus the cost of goods.
 It may not reflect other major expenses.

 Operating profit margin

 Operating profit margin accounts for operating costs, administrative costs and sales expenses.
-It includes amortization rates and asset depreciation, but it does not include taxes, debts, and other nonoperational or executive-level costs.
-It tells you how much of each dollar is left after all the operating costs to run the business are considered.
-Here is the formula for operating profit margin:
+It includes amortization rates and asset depreciation but doesn’t include taxes, debts and other nonoperational or executive-level costs.
+It tells you how much of each dollar is left after all operating costs to run the business are considered.

 Operating income ÷ Revenue x 100 = Operating profit margin